-To the extent that ownership interests in the Subsidiaries are held by entities other than the Company, management reports these as noncontrolling interests on the consolidated balance sheets.
+To the extent that ownership interests in the subsidiaries are held by entities other than the Company, management reports these as noncontrolling interests on the consolidated balance sheets.
 Earnings or losses are attributed to noncontrolling interests under the hypothetical liquidation at book value (HLBV) method.
 The HLBV method is a point in time calculation that utilizes inputs to determine the amount that the Company and the noncontrolling interest holders would receive upon a hypothetical liquidation at each balance sheet date based on the liquidation provisions of the respective articles of incorporation.
-At March 31, 2020, licensors held noncontrolling interests in Apollo and Pearl.
-At March 31, 2021, investors and licensors held noncontrolling interests in Apollo, Pearl, Amber, Florentine and MICA.
+At September 30, 2020, investors and licensors held noncontrolling interests in Amber, Apollo, Florentine, MICA and Pearl.
+At September 30, 2021, investors and licensors held noncontrolling interests in Amber, Florentine, MICA and Pearl.
 Refer to Note 5 for details relating to the license agreements and Note 7 for details relating to the noncontrolling interests.

-For the three months ended March 31, 2020 and 2021, \$0.2 million of net loss and \$1.5 million of net income, respectively, were attributable to noncontrolling interests and recorded in the consolidated statements of operations and comprehensive income (loss) and disclosed within the noncontrolling interests in subsidiaries column in the consolidated statements of stockholders' equity.
+For the three and nine months ended September 30, 2020, \$1.5 million and \$6.9 million of net loss, respectively, were attributable to noncontrolling interests and recorded in the consolidated statements of operations and comprehensive loss and disclosed within the noncontrolling interests in subsidiaries column in the consolidated statements of stockholders' equity.
+For the three and nine months ended September 30, 2021, \$0.9 million and \$0.2 million of net loss, respectively, were attributable to noncontrolling interests and recorded in the consolidated statements of operations and comprehensive loss and disclosed within the noncontrolling interests in subsidiaries column in the consolidated statements of stockholders' equity.